 Members and clients calling at Yemeni ports are advised to take note of the above vessel clearance procedures and clarify the security situation and the status of a port’s services well before arrival as availability of cranes, fuel, manpower, etc. may be limited.

-Since the political situation in Yemen remains volatile and advice concerning port security and operations may change rapidly, it is important to make frequent checks with local sources of information, e.g. vessel’s agent, Gard’s correspondent, etc., to obtain the most up to date and reliable security information available at any given time in order to assess the current security situation prior to entering Yemini waters.
+The political situation in Yemen remains volatile and advice concerning port security and operations may change rapidly.
+It is therefore important to make frequent checks with local sources of information, e.g. vessel’s agent, Gard’s correspondent, etc., to obtain the most up to date and reliable security information available at any given time and assess the current security situation prior to entering Yemini waters.
 Information may also be obtained via GAC’s website under “Hot Port News”.

 We would like to thank Gard’s correspondent Gulf Agency Co.
 Ltd. for their assistance in the preparation of this update.

 Other Gard updates